-The Company engages in the design, development, manufacture, marketing, sale and support of PLCs (programmable logic controllers) (hereinafter: "PLCs").
-PLCs are computer-based electronic products (hardware and software) used for command and control of machines performing automated actions, such as production systems and other automated installations in various areas.
-The Company, directly and through a wholly-owned subsidiary and second tier subsidiary, also provides design, development, marketing, construction and maintenance services within the framework of projects for mechanized systems for robotic parking solutions and for the automation, computerization and integration of computerized logistics systems, mainly automated warehouses and mechanized distribution centers.
+The Company engages in the design, development, manufacture, marketing, sale and support of PLCs (programmable logic controllers) (hereinafter: "PLCs").PLCs are computer-based electronic products (hardware and software) used for command and control of machines performing automated actions, such as production systems and other automated installations in various areas.
+The Company, directly and through a wholly-owned subsidiary and second tier subsidiary, also provides design, development, marketing, construction and maintenance services within the framework of projects for mechanized systems for autonomous parking facilities and for the automation, computerization and integration of computerized logistics systems, mainly automated warehouses and mechanized distribution centers.

 The Company was incorporated in August 1989 as a private company according to the Israeli Companies Ordinance (New Version), 1983 (hereinafter: "the Companies Ordinance").
 In July 1999 the Company became a public company as defined in the Companies Ordinance.
 In September 1999 the Company first published a prospectus offering its shares to the public in Belgium, subsequent to which its shares were listed for trading on the Euro.NM Belgium stock exchange in Belgium.
 In 2000, following the establishment of the Euronext stock exchange in Belgium, trading of the Company's shares was moved to this stock exchange.
 In May 2004 the Company published a prospectus in Israel according to which shares and other securities of the Company were listed for trading also on the Tel Aviv Stock Exchange (hereinafter: "the Stock Exchange").
-The Company is considering delisting its shares from the Euronext Stock Exchange in Brussels, Belgium (for further details see immediate report dated October 5, 2016 on an event or matter outside the ordinary course of the corporation's business, reference number 2016-01-058692, included herein by reference).